Kshama Sawant: Civil disobedience

 On November 19, 2014, Sawant was arrested on a charge of disorderly conduct at a $15 minimum wage protest in SeaTac, Washington.
 She was released on $500 bail.
 On May 1, 2015, a SeaTac municipal court judge dismissed charges against her.
 The judge determined that testimony provided by police demonstrated that it was technically the police themselves, not protesters, who had blocked traffic.

 In a February 2017 article in the socialist magazine Jacobin, Sawant called for a "wave of protests and strikes" on May Day, including "workplace actions as well a mass peaceful civil disobedience that shuts down highways, airports, and other key infrastructure".
 Her statement was controversial: Seattle Mayor Ed Murray said that it was "unfortunate and perhaps even tragic for an elected official to encourage people to confront and engage in confrontations with the police department" and the Washington State Patrol called the writings "irresponsible" and "reckless".

-In June 2020, Sawant was criticized by the Trotskyist World Socialist Web Site (WSWS) for supposedly working "along politically harmless channels by promoting illusions in local police reform" and for promoting "the anarchistic commune" known as the Capitol Hill Autonomous Zone (CHAZ).
 Following a June 20 shooting in the zone that left one man dead and another critically wounded, Sawant alleged that there were "indications that this may have been a right-wing attack," for which President Trump would bear "direct responsibility, since he has fomented reactionary hatred specifically against the peaceful Capitol Hill occupation" Two days later, The Seattle Times reported, Sawant "walked back her unfounded claim that the shooting 'may have been a right-wing attack.'
 She now says that appears to be incorrect".

 Personal life

 Sawant is often reticent about her personal life and background, preferring to stick to political issues.
 She has said that her entire family remains in India with her mother currently residing in Bangalore.
-In 2009, she thanked her husband Vivek Sawant for his support in her dissertation.
-Kshama became a United States citizen in 2010.
 During her 2013 campaign for the Seattle City Council, she indicated that she and her husband Vivek Sawant, had been separated for nearly six years.
 In 2014, Sawant and Calvin Priest, a Seattle Socialist Alternative organizer, purchased a home together in the Leschi neighborhood.
 In 2016, Sawant took time off to be out of the country for their wedding.

 In February 2025, Sawant's application for an entry visa to see her mother in India was denied for a third time.
-Sawant had become a US citizen in 2010, and since India does not permit dual citizenship, she was required to forfeit her Indian citizenship and apply for a visa to travel to India.
+Sawant said she was told she was on a "reject list".
 Sawant protested the denial by staging a sit-in at the Indian Consulate in Seattle which led to a confrontation with staff.